Act-On Announces Act-On InSite, New GenAI Web Agent

 Support Page CTAs

-Support pages will also likely have multiple CTAs because your prospects will likely have several different questions that you might be able to answer without a phone call or through a chatbot.
+Support pages will likely have 1-2 CTAs because your prospects will likely have several different questions that you might be able to answer without a phone call or through a chatbot.
 These pages are a great opportunity for you to present all your great content square in front of your audience.

 For instance, if someone has a question about a specific product line, you could provide a link that allows them to download an ungated datasheet about that offering.
 Or if they’re not even sure how or why they might need your services, you could include a link to download a high-level thought leadership piece that is designed to educate prospects who are new to your industry.